AMD64 is AMD’s 64-bit extension of Intel’s x86 architecture, and is also referred to as x86_64 (or x86-64).

 libcontainer provides a native Go implementation for creating containers with namespaces, cgroups, capabilities, and filesystem access controls.
 It allows you to manage the lifecycle of the container performing additional operations after the container is created.

 libnetwork provides a native Go implementation for creating and managing container network namespaces and other network resources.
-It manage the networking lifecycle of the container performing additional operations after the container is created.
+It manages the networking lifecycle of the container performing additional operations after the container is created.

 links provide a legacy interface to connect Docker containers running on the same host to each other without exposing the hosts’ network ports.
 Use the Docker networks feature instead.